Live Data

-QSREX Signal scans 100+ pairs using EMA, RSI, MACD and volume analysis.
-Get entry, stop-loss, take-profit and R:R ratio for every signal — crypto, forex and US stocks.
+QSREX Scanner scans 100+ pairs using EMA, RSI, MACD and volume analysis.
+Get entry, stop-loss, take-profit and R:R ratio for every setup — crypto, forex and US stocks.

 Correlation measures how two assets move relative to each other, expressed as a value from −1 to +1.
 A correlation of +1 means assets move perfectly in sync.
 Zero means no relationship. −1 means they move in exactly opposite directions.